Iloilo Business Park: Hotels

-Richmonde Hotel Iloilo occupies the ground floor and 7th to 12th floors of the Iloilo Richmonde Tower.
-It hosts 90 guest rooms and cater to businessmen and tourists.
-It is the first Richmonde Hotel outside Manila.
+Richmonde Hotel Iloilo occupies the ground floor and the 7th to 12th floors of the Iloilo Richmonde Tower.
+It features 149 guest rooms and serves both business travelers and tourists.
+It is also the first Richmonde Hotel established outside Metro Manila.

-Courtyard by Marriott Iloilo is built under Marriott International through Megaworld Corporation.
-The 15-storey hotel houses 314 rooms and suites.
-The hotel opened on May 1, 2018 as the first Courtyard by Marriott development in the Philippines and also the first Marriott-branded hotel in Visayas and Mindanao twenty years after the opening of Marriott Cebu (rebranded as Seda Cebu).
+Courtyard by Marriott Iloilo is a 15-storey hotel developed by Megaworld Corporation in partnership with Marriott International.
+It offers 326 rooms and suites and opened on May 1, 2018.
+It is the first Courtyard by Marriott property in the Philippines and the first Marriott-branded hotel in the Visayas and Mindanao regions in two decades, following the rebranding of Marriott Cebu into Seda Cebu.

-Belmont Hotel Iloilo is the latest hotel near the St. Honore and St. Dominique condominium towers.
-A 12-storey hotel, it will be the first Belmont Hotel brand in Western Visayas and Mindanao.
+Belmont Hotel Iloilo is a 12-storey hotel opened on June 24, 2026.
+It is the largest hotel in Iloilo City with a total of 405 rooms.
+It is the second Belmont brand property in Western Visayas, after the one in Boracay.